Tanana-Yukon Historical Society

 News & Events

 The TYHS has an active schedule of speakers at our free monthly public lectures.
-The lectures start at 7 PM, unless otherwise noted, on the fourth Wednesday of the month.
-Information about our 2024-2025 lecture is will be posted here when available.
+The lectures start at 7 PM, unless otherwise noted, on the third Wednesday of the month.
+Information about our 2025-2026 lecture is will be posted here when available.
+News of our upcoming lecture series will be posted soon.

 All TYHS events are free and open to the public.